programmfabrik/fylr-gitbook/for-system-administrators/installation/windows.md

 ## Dependencies

-Bare bone minimum: elasticsearch
+Bare bone minimum: Elasticsearch

-### elasticsearch
+### Elasticsearch

 What we tested: